sigrennesmetropole/photos_obliques/webapps/readme.md

 The application configuration file (can be in datadir as well) :

     src/main/resources/photooblique.properties

+    If you have a datadir please create a folder name photooblique and put photoblique.properties inside

 In this file replace schema.name depending on server script installation option for exemple : ``` schema.name=phototheque```